Oswestry Castle Excavation September 2017

 Along the Eastern edge of the trench we revealed another wall, just over 1m away from the bottom of the splayed base, starting opposite the door pilaster and running South.
 It is clearly well constructed and terminates opposite the doorway with some very well executed ashlar sandstone blocks.
 It is not possible to say more about this wall, but it appears that there may be another building on top of the mound to the East of the Keep.
 We need to find out more about this structure and it will certainly be a target for a future excavation.

 The finds this year are more varied.
 There was an assemblage of pottery fragments, including the complete base of a pot, and some of these pieces have been sent to experts for identification.
 Several more musket balls were found and also two cannon balls, one lead and the other iron.
 These are small cannon, probably 3 pounders, and may yet be more evidence of the Civil War siege.
-At the bottom of the trench, at the level of the bottom course of the base a large, heavily corroded, key was found which has been sent to experts for cleaning and identification, and a report is due later in 2018.
+At the bottom of the trench, at the level of the bottom course of the base a large heavily corroded key was found which has been sent to experts for cleaning and identification.
+The images below show the key as found and after expert cleaning.
+The key does not help with dating as keys of this period are very difficult to date with any certainty.